PeakPei/hedgehog-huddle/README.md

 hedgehog-huddle
 ===============

-A 2D iOS game created in SpriteKit
+A 2D iOS game utilizing SpriteKit.

--Utilizes the iPhone Accelerometer for moving the player around the maze
+The goal of the game is to navigate the hedgehog to the goal point by tilting the iPhone.
+The acceleromter determines speed and direction of the hedgehog.